Will the Distributed Energy Revolution Leave Renters Behind?

 “Ten years ago, we couldn’t do what we are doing now,” said Eric Lobdell, vice president of sales and product development at home storage company Humless.
 “We can fit [batteries in] these small packages, we can expand them at a later date, and they’re far more portable and lightweight than they ever were before.”

 Utah-based Humless makes a range of home battery options.
-On the small end, a 200 watt-hour battery weighs 6 pounds, can fit in a backpack and keeps phones and laptops powered up for $239.
+On the small end, a 200-watt-hour battery weighs 6 pounds, can fit in a backpack and keeps phones and laptops powered up for $239.
 A 3-kilowatt/6.5-kilowatt-hour system ($7,400) geared for tiny homes can handle TV, freezer and refrigerator backup; it's on wheels and can serve as a temporary installation for renters.

 Instead of routing crucial devices to an expensive critical loads panel, though, renters could ask their electrician to run a short conduit from the main breaker box to the AC input of the Humless device, Lobdell said.
-Then the critical loads output can be wired to a temporary wall mounted sub-panel, or wired to a wall-mounted four-plug outlet box.
-That architecture lets the battery system back up essential needs, and when the customers move out, they just have a few small holes to putty over and paint.
-Humless packs all the equipment it needs inside the container, so there aren’t multiple boxes that have to be installed and pulled out.
+Then the critical loads output can be wired to a temporary wall mounted subpanel or to a wall-mounted four-plug outlet box.
+That architecture lets the battery system back up essential needs, and when the customers move out of the dwelling, they just have a few small holes to putty over and paint.
+Humless packs all the equipment it needs inside the container, so there aren’t multiple boxes that have to be installed and later pulled out.

 Of course, with solar unavailable, the batteries will eventually run out of juice.
-Lobdell said some of his customers, who can’t install solar on a roof, instead bought thin-film panels, which have gotten more efficient and durable over the years.
-During an outage, residents can lay these out in the sun to recharge a battery, and put them away at night.
+Lobdell said some of his customers who can’t install solar on a roof instead bought thin-film panels, which have gotten more efficient and durable over the years.
+During an outage, residents can lay these out in the sun to recharge a battery, then put them away at night.

 Some utilities supply similar devices to customers who need them.
 Southern California Edison, for instance, will equip medically qualified, low-income customers in high-fire-risk areas with small batteries sized to power the customer's medical devices.
 The batteries range from 1.5 kilowatts to 6 kilowatts, with the larger ones situated on a rolling cart.
 They also come with solar panels to charge from.

-The Humless Go 200 is easy to carry and can recharge cell phones and laptops, though not heavier duty appliances.
+The Humless Go 200 is easy to carry and can recharge cell phones and laptops but not heavier-duty appliances.
 (Photo courtesy of Humless)

 Batteries as appliance

-Another battery maker, Orison, dedicated itself to designing battery packs that customers can simply plug into the wall like any other appliance.
+Another battery maker, Orison, dedicates itself to designing battery packs that customers can simply plug into the wall like any other appliance.
 Reaching the population of renters is core to Orison’s mission, CEO Eric Clifton said.

-Orison’s batteries run in parallel to the grid, but do not export.
+Orison’s batteries run in parallel to the grid but do not export.
 That means that, on normal days, they can reduce a household’s grid demand and respond to time-based rates; in an outage, they provide localized backup power.

 If you want to keep a refrigerator running, Clifton said, you would plug the fridge into the Orison unit, and the Orison unit into the wall.
-The standard 2.2-kilowatt-hour pack ($2,200 retail plus a necessary $300 energy monitor) would then be able to isolate the fridge into a mini-grid and keep it running for 48 hours or so.
+The standard 2.2-kilowatt-hour pack ($2,200 retail plus a required $300 energy monitor) would then be able to isolate the fridge into a mini-grid and keep it running for 48 hours or so.
 You could do the same thing with a power strip for essential electronics.

 “The product was always designed to be an equalizer,” Clifton said.
 “Not everybody lives in a single-family detached house with solar on the roof.
 The majority of the market is being totally missed.”

 The product is not immediately available.
 The startup shipped production units for pilot testing in the U.S., Australia and Europe, and expects to ship to customers starting in February (there’s already a backlog of orders).
-Orison is finalizing consumer financing options for the launch so that customers can pay cash, pay installments over time, or lease it with monthly payments.
+Orison is finalizing consumer financing options for the launch so that customers can pay cash, pay installments over time or lease it with monthly payments.

 Orison bucked the residential battery trend by designing products that simply plug into the wall, instead of requiring professional installation.
 (Photo courtesy of Orison)